MichaelsPlayground/FirebaseLinkBase/firebase_rt_database.md

 3) The next step is important for your database performance: you need to choose the server location for your database: choose between a location in the United States of America, Europe or in Asia.
 As I'm located in Germany I have chosen for "Belgium".
 Please note that it is not possible to change this setting at a later time.
-4) The second step is about **Security rules** and I don't realy like the two possible options:
+4) The second step is about **Security rules** and I don't really like the two possible options:
 - start in **locked mode**: means a "unusable database" because no data can get appended, deleted or even read.
 Choose this option if you know what individual rules need to get setup in a following step.
 - start in **test mode**: means the database will allow an unlimited read and write access without any limitations.
 As this setup is **unsecure**